strudelbots/strudel-public/README.md

 2. Copy the git action (from the strudel-public repository) `run_strudel_for_logs.yml` to your repository in the `.github/workflows` folder.
 1. Set up keys to access strudel
+2. enable workflows to write to the repository